GeyserMC/GeyserWiki/_docs/geyser/extensions.md

 To install an extension, simply put the extension .jar file into Geyser's 'extensions' folder.
 Then, restart Geyser (or the server Geyser runs on).

 ### Creating Geyser Extensions
-The easiest way to create an extension would be using [this official template](https://github.com/GeyserMC/GeyserExampleExtension/).
+The easiest way to create an extension would be utilizing [this official template](https://github.com/GeyserMC/GeyserExampleExtension/).
 Simply create a new repository from the template, customize the 'extension.yml' & 'settings.gradle' files, and get started making the extension.

 Geyser recognizes extensions when they have a file called 'extension.yml' in the jars 'resources' folder.